Linusha-S/openapphack-yeoman-generators/README.md

 # openapphack-yoeman-generators

-Openapphack yoeman generators  is a list of yoeman that can be used in any of the openapphack projects

 List of validated Yoeman generators you can use in your openhack project is [here](https://github.com/WiproOpenSourcePractice/openapphack-yoeman-generators/wiki/Validated-Openapphack-Yoeman-Generators)

 # How to add a new yoeman generator to the validated list of openapphack Yoeman generator?